Raku/docker/README.md

 [![Build Status](https://travis-ci.org/perl6/docker.svg?branch=master)](https://travis-ci.org/perl6/docker)

-This Docker image includes Rakudo Star, an early adopter distribution of the Rakudo Perl 6 compiler, in addition to some modules users may find helpful.
+This Docker image includes Rakudo Star, an early adopter distribution of the Rakudo Perl 6 compiler, in addition to some modules users may find helpful and is based on Debian Stretch.

 Project homepage: http://rakudo.org